Finite choice, convex choice and finding roots: Introduction

+In the next step, we cover each $\overline{B}(x_i,2^{-1}) \cap \overline{B}(x_{i,j},2^{-2})$ by finitely many open balls of radius $2^{-3}$, and so on.
+This process is iterated indefinitely, yielding finer and finer coverings of the space at each layer.
+For any labeled vertex we keep testing whether the intersection of the closed balls on the path leading to it is empty (which is computable by computable compactness), and if this is detected, the corresponding subtree is pruned at its current depth.
+Now any infinite path through the tree computably determines a point in $\mathbf{X}$ obtained by taking the intersection of all closed balls occurring as labels on the paths; and any point in $\mathbf{X}$ can be obtained from some infinite path.

-Any closed subset of a compact space is compact (in a uniform way), so we can assume the input to $\C_{\mathbf{X}, \sharp=n}$ ($\C_{\mathbf{X}, \sharp\leq n}$) to be a compact set $A$ of cardinality $n$ (less-or-equal $n$).
-On any layer of the tree, there are $n$ vertices such that the union of their labels covers $A$.
+Any closed subset of a computably compact space is compact (in a uniform way), so we can assume the input to $\C_{\mathbf{X}, \sharp=n}$ (resp.~$\C_{\mathbf{X}, \sharp\leq n}$) to be a compact set $A$ of cardinality $n$ (resp. less-or-equal to $n$).
+On any labeled layer of the tree beyond the $\left (1 + \log n\right )$-th, there are $n$ vertices such that the union of the intersections of the labels on the paths leading to them covers $A$.
 It is recognizable when an open set includes a compact set, so we will find suitable $n$ vertices eventually.
 Also, we can require that the vertices chosen on one level are actually below those chosen on the previous level.

-Any finitely-branching tree with at most $n$ nodes per layer can be encoded in a binary tree with at most $n$ nodes per layer, and this just represents a closed subset of Cantor space with cardinality less-or-equal $n$.
-If the initial set $A$ has exactly $n$ elements, at some finite stage in the process any of the $n$ open sets used to cover it will actually contain a point of $A$.
-Hence, from that stage onwards no path through the finitely-branching tree dies out, which translates to no path through the binary tree dying out.
-But then, the closed subset of Cantor space has cardinality exactly $n$.

-Any point from the subset of Cantor space is an infinite path through the two trees constructed, hence, gives us a sequence of rational balls with diameter shrinking to $0$ and non-empty intersection.
-This provides us with a name of a point in the original set, completing the reduction. \end{proof} \end{proposition}
+On the unlabeled layers of the tree, we simply remove all vertices that do not have a remaining labeled vertex beneath them.
+If we ever recognize that a proper subset of the $n$ vertices at some level already covered $A$, we prune the corresponding subtrees of the unneeded vertices at their current depth.
+With this process, we compute a subtree $T_A$ of $T_X$.

+As $T_A$ has no more than $n$ vertices per layer, it is a name for a closed subset of $\Cantor$ with no more than $n$ points.
+If $A$ has exactly $n$ points, then from some layer onwards, $T_A$ will be the union of $n$ distinct pathes, hence be a name for a closed subset of $\Cantor$ with exactly $n$ points.
+As mentioned above, any infinite path through $T_A$ induces a point in $\mathbf{X}$, which as $A$ is closed, will actually fall in $A$. \end{proof} \end{prop}